doublejosh/peepspicker/README.md

 tests: Automated testing
 ```

 Next each participant will need to create a gist representing their skillset (YAML), this includes both favorite skills and interest skills.
-Each has a different match multiplier.
+Peeps' `favSkills` have a higher match multiplier than their `intSkills`.
 See examples gists: [#1](https://gist.github.com/doublejosh/8cb86c13726d5339146e), [#2](https://gist.github.com/doublejosh/d33a2de82eb74f56c183), [#3](https://gist.github.com/doublejosh/b98d83907abdda33a7be).
 ```yaml
 ---
 name: Captain Interesting